postsharp/Metalama.Patterns/doc/npc.md

 1) There is one aspect instance per CLR type (instance-scoped aspect).
 2) There is no simple way of communication between aspect instances in PostSharp (currently also limitation in Metalama).

-This results in the "glue" between aspects being deferred to runtime because there is not simple way to push data between aspect instances at compile-time.
+This results in the "glue" between aspects being deferred to runtime because there is not a simple way to push data between aspect instances at compile-time.

 ### Limited data flow analysis
 The analysis algorithm expands method calls to methods of the target class and does limited data-flow analysis for cases like: